maymaays/patient-rescue/README.md

 <img width="425" alt="screen shot 2560-10-23 at 4 29 05 pm" src="https://user-images.githubusercontent.com/17776844/31882860-53a79e3a-b812-11e7-9234-15881e5617a9.png">

-- This picture shows an example of output when a user inputs symptom and system doesn't seem to be able diagnose your disease.
+- This picture shows an example of output when a user inputs symptom and system doesn't seem to be able to diagnose your disease.

 <img width="369" alt="screen shot 2560-10-23 at 6 02 49 pm" src="https://user-images.githubusercontent.com/17776844/31885936-7470c04c-b81c-11e7-899a-ba44e564e2e0.png">